-Selected Topics of Art History: The Aesthetic Recognition of Antique Amerindian Artseminar (S) 1741310, SS 2024, 2 SWS, Language: German, Open in study portal On-Site
+Selected Topics of Art History: The Aesthetic Recognition of Antique Amerindian Artseminar (S) On-Site

 The seminar discusses fundamental questions of aesthetic evaluation and recognition of image and art production produced by pre-Columbian cultures departing from historiographical sources.
 By analyzing case studies from different perspectives (art history, literary and visual studies), the seminar contributes to the understanding of the consolidation of art historical discourses on "ancient cultures" in America.